shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 ## Prerequisites

 This guide **does not** explain how to create a new plugin for Shopware 6.
-Head over to our Plugin base guide to learn how to create a plugin at first:
+Head over to our [plugin base guide](./../plugin-base-guide.md) to learn how to create a plugin at first.

-{% page-ref page="./../plugin-base-guide.md" %}

-Especially if you want to add a new page for an own module, you should consider to look at the process on how to add a custom module first.
+Especially if you want to add a new page for an own module, you should consider to look at the process on how to [add a custom module](./add-custom-module.md).

-{% page-ref page="add-custom-module.md" %}

 ## Creating a simple menu entry